-While we cannot quantify the therapeutic process or tell you for sure how long it will take, we find that most clients are feeling better by their first few sessions, and are seeing progress around 6 sessions.
+While we cannot quantify the therapeutic process or tell you for sure how long it will take, we find that most clients are feeling better in their first few sessions and are seeing significant progress around 6 sessions.
 We find that the most successful clients are the ones who put the most effort into their therapy.
 That looks different for each person, but the same rule applies to each client: you will get out what you put in.
 We encourage you to enter this process whole-heartedly.
 Give yourself time to reflect after each session.
 Do any “homework” your therapist assigns.
 Allow yourself extra grace and self-care during your journey.
 Commit yourself to doing this because in spite of your circumstances, you deserve to live a happy, healthy, and free life.

 When you begin this journey, we see our role as guides and helpers in a committed therapeutic relationship.
 We spend time preparing for each session, to make sure we are giving our best to each client.
 At times, we will challenge you and you may not like us very much.
 That is ok – our job is to help you grow and heal, and usually that is not fun.
 We value authenticity and humanness in our therapeutic relationship with clients; this is part of our down-to-earth approach that we find works best.
 As such, we value your input along the way.
 If something works, let us know!
 If something is not working, let’s try to figure out why.
-Know that we are committed to helping you find hope, healing, and wholeness in your individual journey.
+Know that we are committed to helping you find hope, healing, and wholeness in your individual journey

 We ask that you limit your outside-of-session contacts to no longer than 15 minutes for phone calls, or reasonably short texts or emails.
 While we can sometimes respond between sessions, it can be difficult to respond quickly.
 Because of this, we ask that if you have an emergency, please contact 911, crisis intervention, or someone who can help you immediately, then notify us later.
 We ask you also to consider the timing of your calls or texts.
 We work with other clients through the week, and live our own lives with family outside of work.
 Please be considerate not to call or text before 9am or after 9pm throughout the week, and we ask for no texts or phone calls over the weekends except in case of emergency or to make a Monday scheduling change.
 We are not “on-call,” but will try to respond to your calls or texts in a timely manner during the work week.